Production, Productivity & Efficiency (Edexcel A Level Business): Revision Note

 Blush Cosmetics uses batch production to make its range of soaps and bath bombs, with a variety of unique ingredients and scents.
 The business sells its products in its own high street store and online and has recently started supplying its products in small quantities to a chain of exclusive hotels.

 Explain one likely reason why Blush Cosmetics chooses to use batch production.
-(4)
+[4]

-Step 1 - Identify a reason for the business to use batch production
+Step 1: Identify a reason for the business to use batch production

-Step 2 - Include a reference to the business scenario
+Step 2: Include a reference to the business scenario

-Step 3 - Develop the reason using a connective
+Step 3: Develop the reason using a connective

 Examiner Tips and Tricks

-Carefully consider the needs of the customers to which a business sells when recommending a suitable method of production.
 Where the selling price is a key driver of consumer demand, flow production (where unit costs are minimised) is likely to be very suitable.
-Where demand is driven by quality or where customisation is required, job or batch production are likely to be better choices.

-Calculating Productivity
+Calculating productivity

-This is not production, which is the total amount of output produced in a time period, e.g. IKEA produced 300 Poāng chairs in February
+This is not production, which is the total amount of output produced in a time period (e.g. IKEA produced 300 Poāng chairs in February)

-The labour productivity of a business is measure of the output per worker during a specified period of time
+The labour productivity of a business is a measure of the output per worker during a specified period of time

 Labour productivity is calculated using the formula